chris486/GeekTime_MYSQL/README.md

-# GeekTime_MYSQL
-Summary for GeekTime_MYSQL lessons
+# Summary for GeekTime_MYSQL lessons